joacong/citybox_api/README.md

 		config.key = your_password
 	end

-In this version of citybox_api gem you can use 20 API services:
+In this version of citybox_api gem you can use all the 21 API services:

 - Regions Services: